Firm: Barber & Waxman

 - Email : email@example.com

-Amber is past-president of the Vermont Bar Association, and a member of the VBA Board of Managers.
+Amber is past-president of the Vermont Bar Association, and a former member of the VBA Board of Managers.
 She previously served on the board as a representative of VBA’s Young Lawyers Division and is a past-president of that group.
-She is treasurer for the Chittenden County Bar Association.
+She is a member of the Chittenden County Bar Association.

 Amber is a fellow of the American Academy of Matrimonial Lawyers.
 AAML applicants must have practiced primarily in the area of family law for at least ten years and must pass written and oral examinations, receive recognition as first-rate matrimonial lawyers by judges and peers, aspire to high ethical standards and demonstrate involvement in activities that elevate the standards and improve the practice of matrimonial law.
 AAML fellows are widely recognized by judges and attorneys as preeminent family law practitioners with a high level of knowledge, skill and integrity.